A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Introduction

-In this study, we focus on stochastic optimal control problems with a quadratic cost functional that are subject to constraints imposed by stochastic partial differential equations.
-Within the realm of PDE-constrained optimization, there exists a fundamental decision point: whether to adopt a discretize-then-optimize approach or an optimize-then-discretize approach.
-The literature presents divergent views on the merits of each strategy \cite{Collis2002Analysis}.
-After careful consideration, we have elected to pursue the optimize-then-discretize methodology in the present paper.
-In solving stochastic optimal control problems, particularly those involving PDE-constrained optimization, a range of significant challenges arise.
-Firstly, the computational cost of high-dimensional integration increases exponentially with the dimensionality, leading to the "curse of dimensionality."
+In solving stochastic optimal control problems, particularly those involving PDE-constrained optimization, a range of significant challenges arise\cite{antil2018frontiers,troltzsch2010optimal}.
+Firstly, the computational cost of high-dimensional integration increases exponentially with the dimensionality, leading to the "curse of dimensionality".
 Secondly, solving PDE-constrained optimization problems requires solving multiple partial differential equations simultaneously, including the state equation, the adjoint equation, and a set of equations ensuring the optimality of the solution, making the computational process very time-consuming and complex.
 Furthermore, in the context of many queries for parameterized PDEs, the need to solve for multiple parameter values significantly increases the computational load, especially when the parameter space is large or infinite.
 Finally, in high-dimensional stochastic spaces, the exponential growth of computational complexity makes numerical computation extremely difficult and time-consuming.
 These challenges necessitate the selection and development of efficient numerical methods, such as reduced-order models, adaptive mesh methods, or parallel computing techniques, to improve computational efficiency and the feasibility of practical applications.